Welcome to the Village of Brocton NY

 News & Information

-Should anyone have any questions or concerns, please do not hesitate to contact me.
+Should anyone have further questions, please do not hesitate to contact the Village

 Swimming Pool PermitsPosted on 2016-07-25

 Water System Improvements SchedulePosted on 2016-04-19

 IMPORTANT INFORMATION & DATES FOR

 BIG TRASH COLLECTION

 May 07, 2016 8:00 a.m.-2:00 p.m. at DPW Shop on Highland Avenue

 Sept.
 10, 2016 8:00 a.m. – 2:00 p.m. at DPW Shop on Highland Avenue